 The National Honor Society: This group is composed of sophomores, juniors and seniors who have been inducted into a local chapter of the NHS.
-Candidates for membership must have a minimum of a "B" (3.3 grade point average) and have participated in leadership and service activities.
+Candidates for membership must have a minimum of a 3.5 cumulative GPA and have participated in leadership and service activities.
 Character is an important consideration in the NHS and candidates must demonstrate integrity and honesty.
 The National Honor Society adds new members during the spring session of school each year at an annual ceremony.
 A committee of teachers, administrators, and counselors will select the successful candidates for membership in the NHS.
 The society also engages in worthwhile projects during the school year.